 Here we have all recombination points in the three chromosome pairs at a glance:

-Now, we need to make out the sibling involved in the crossing over.
+Next, we need to identify the sibling involved in the crossing over.
 Here are the positions where a recombination occurred in my aunt’s chromosome pair:

 By comparing my aunt vs. my uncle and then my aunt vs. my mother we see that a recombination has occurred at the same position in the beginning.
 Since my aunt is involved in both comparisons, this crossing-over will be assigned to her.